Roy Harper (character): 1941–1992: Origin, Teen Titans, addiction and fatherhood

-After he went solo, Roy started working with the US Drug Enforcement Administration (DEA), working as a counselor in various anti-drug programs as well as in helping taking down drug operations and drug lords.
-His work with the DEA led to him joining the Central Bureau of Intelligence (CBI), a fictional federal agency in the DC Universe, where he worked as an agent and spy.
-While on undercover assignment with the CBI in Japan, Roy was supposed to capture the assassin Cheshire, but they fell in love and had a relationship.
-His feelings for her made him turn a blind eye and let her go free.
+When the Teen Titans reforms, Roy rejoins the team.
+In addition, Roy begins working with the US Drug Enforcement Administration, working as a counselor in various anti-drug programs as well as in helping taking down drug operations and drug lords.
+His work with the DEA leads to him joining the Central Bureau of Intelligence (CBI), where he works as an agent and spy.
+While on undercover assignment with the CBI in Japan, Roy is assigned to capture the assassin Cheshire, but they end up falling in love.
+Roy's feelings for Cheshire lead him to let her go.

-About a year later, Roy met Cheshire again on a mission with the Titans, where he found out he fathered a daughter with her, Lian.
-Cheshire, however, only allowed Roy to see her once.
-Desperate to see Lian again on her first birthday, Roy sought the help of his best friend, Dick Grayson, the hero Nightwing.
+About a year later, Roy reunites with Cheshire on a mission with the Titans, where he found out he fathered a daughter with her, Lian.
+However, Cheshire, only allows Roy to see Lian once.
+Desperate to see Lian again on her first birthday, Roy sought the help of Dick Grayson.
 The two of them found Lian and fought off Cheshire.
 It was here that Cheshire realized how much more dangerous her life as an assassin was, and she decided to give Roy full custody of Lian.

-As he sought a calmer place to learn how to raise Lian, Roy left the CBI and briefly moved to Northern Ireland, where his birth ancestors came from.
-Despite his attempt to avoid his work as a superhero there, he found that he could not avoid it as he found himself in the middle of a mystery.
-He then moved to Los Angeles, where he took up work as a private detective, balancing that job with being Speedy and raising his daughter.
-It was during this time that Roy also fully reunited with Oliver after some time of not being on full speaking terms, where he was finally prepared to forgive him and accept him as a father.
+Roy moves to Los Angeles, where he took up work as a private detective, balancing that job with being Speedy and raising his daughter.
+It was during this time that Roy also reunites with Oliver after some time of not being on full speaking terms, where he was finally prepared to forgive him and accept him as a father.